leonarduschen/cmdchess/README.rst

 cmdchess
 ========
-A Windows command line application to play chess using the command prompt.
+A Windows command line application to play chess (specifically) using the command prompt.

 Overview
 --------
-This project is still in progress and is expected to be completed in a few days.
+Note: This project is still a work in progress and errors are expected to be fixed in a few days.

+This project aims to serve as the go-to command line chess application for Windows users.
+As more and more windows users are becoming power users, a light-weight CLI chess application provides great convenience to access chess puzzles - which hopefully enables chess enthusiasts to practice more often and improve their tacticical abilities.

+Since most command-line chess applications are catered to Unicode consoles (and somewhat alienating Windows users), the project has been developed to cater to ASCII consoles - and therefore can be run in what Windows users are familiar with: ``cmd.exe``

-Upcoming featues
+Upcoming core featues

+* Short-algebraic notation to input moves
 * Popular chess variants (e.g. chess960, horde)
-* Puzzles
+* Puzzles from databases
+* Popular games history

 Errors